 Most of the research on bentonite clay involves animals.
 Studies show it may lower the amount of certain toxins in the body, like aflatoxins.
 They’re made by certain molds and can hurt your liver.
 Some research shows it may remove pesticides and help treat metal poisoning.
 But more human studies are needed.

 Skin.
-Think of bentonite clay as a sponge.
+Bentonite clay works like a sponge on your skin.
 It absorbs dirt and oil, like sebum.
 Too much sebum can lead to acne.
-The anti-bacterial and anti-inflammatory properties may help your skin heal.
+The antibacterial and anti-inflammatory properties may help your skin heal.

 Studies show bentonite clay may help with:

-Test a little bit of the clay on your skin first to make sure you don’t have a bad reaction.
-Talk to your doctor if you have acne or dermatitis (eczema).
+Talk to your doctor before using the clay if you have acne or dermatitis (eczema).
 They can help you figure out the best way to treat it.

 Digestion.
 Some animal studies show bentonite might boost good bacteria in the gut.
 This may help with taking in nutrients.
 In humans, bentonite is sometimes used to treat occasional or ongoing diarrhea.
 One study showed bentonite helped with constipation from irritable bowel syndrome (IBS).
-But more research is needed.
+More research is needed.

 Teeth.
 Natural toothpaste makers say the minerals in bentonite clay are good for teeth and gums.
 Some say brushing with clay can “purify, detoxify, and alkalize” your mouth.
-But there are no scientific studies to back up these claims.
+There are no scientific studies to back up these claims.

 Researchers are also studying the effects of bentonite clay on: